Haiku.lt

 When you download or send a PDF invoice from Haiku.lt, it’s actually a hybrid document: it looks like a normal PDF to humans, but it contains embedded XML data that accounting systems can automatically extract and process.

-This means your Haiku.lt invoices are already e-invoicing compliant for countries that accept EN 16931 formats.
+This means your Haiku.lt invoices should meet e-invoicing requirements for countries that accept EN 16931 formats.

 Lithuanian i.SAF Support